You are here

 - Students will demonstrate an understanding of the skills needed to effectively support children and families enrolled in and early childhood special education.

-- Students will demonstrate sand understanding of the skills and strategies needed to act as advocates on behalf of children and families.
+- Students will demonstrate an understanding of the skills and strategies needed to act as advocates on behalf of children and families.

 - Students will develop a personal philosophy that addresses working with children and families through an ethical and values informed lens.